150 Grandma Names to Choose From

-There are plenty of cute grandmother names out there, but you’re going to want to take a few things into account when choosing the right one for you.
+There are plenty of names for grandma out there, but you’re going to want to take a few things into account when choosing the right one for you.
 What best suits your personality?
 Is there a regional favorite you’d like to stick with?
 Perhaps you’d prefer a grandmother name from a different language that honors your family’s cultural heritage?
 Has your family has been using the same traditional name passed down from generation to generation?
-You might decide to keep the name or use it as inspiration for a more unique grandmother name.
+You might decide to keep the name or use it as inspiration for a more unique grandma name.

 Another thing to consider: Baby’s pronunciation!
 Odds are, whatever name you pick, baby will have their own special way of pronouncing it—at least in those first few years—and your grandmother name may transform into something different.
 So whether you choose to take on a traditional name or adopt a new one, don’t stress too much about your selection.
 Go with the one you’re most excited to hear your grandchild utter one day.